dirakx1/blockchain/README.md

 * Permission blockchains.
 * Hyperledger is a group of open source projects focused around cross-industry distributed ledger technologies.
 Hosted by The Linux Foundation, collaborators include industry leaders in technology, finance, banking, supply chain management, manufacturing, and IoT

+## hyperledger frameworks
+### Iroha
+Hyperledger Iroha is a blockchain framework contributed by Soramitsu, Hitachi, NTT Data, and Colu.
+Hyperledger Iroha is designed to be simple and easy to incorporate into infrastructure projects requiring distributed ledger technology.
+Hyperledger Iroha emphasizes mobile application development with client libraries for Android and iOS, making it distinct from other Hyperledger frameworks.
+Inspired by Hyperledger Fabric, Hyperledger Iroha seeks to complement Hyperledger Fabric and Hyperledger Sawtooth, while providing a development environment for C++ developers to contribute to Hyperledger.

+In conclusion, Hyperledger Iroha features a simple construction, modern, domain-driven C++ design, along with the consensus algorithm YAC.